Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Hierarchical Decompositional Reinforcement Learning

 \subsection{Control Layer}

 The control layer learns a goal-conditioned control policy.
-Unlike the planning layer, it has access to the agent's full internal state $s_{\text{internal}}$, including joint positions and velocities.
+Unlike the planning layer, it has access to the agent's internal state $s_{\text{internal}}$, including joint positions and velocities.
 In the control tasks we consider, the agent has to learn a policy to reach a certain goal position, e.g., reach a target position in a navigation domain.
+The agent-centric goal is provided by the planning layer.
 We use the hindsight techniques (cf. Section \ref{sec3_hac}) so that the control policy receives rewards even in failure cases.
 All policies in our hierarchy are trained jointly.
-We use DDPG \cite{lillicrap2015ddpg} (Equations \ref{eq:q_bellman}-\ref{eq:pi}) to train the control layer and DQN \cite{mnih2013dqn} for the planning layer.
+We use DDPG \cite{lillicrap2015ddpg} (Equations \ref{eq:q_bellman}-\ref{eq:pi}) to train the control layer and DQN \cite{mnih2013dqn} for the planning layer. \newlength\lengtha \lengtha{4mm}